-Spaying not only prevents an unwanted litter of puppies, but also provides several health benefits to your furry friend.
+Spaying not only prevents an unwanted litter of kittens and puppies, but also provides several health benefits to your furry friend.
 In today's post, our vets in San Diego provide all the information you need about the spaying process and how long it takes to recover from spaying.

 What is spaying?